ianfhunter/ianfhunter.github.io/README.md

 [**DEMO**](https://master--owlly-house.netlify.app/)

-If you want to see a more refined example, you can check my notes (in french) at [arboretum.link](https://www.arboretum.link/).
-Build time is approx. 15 seconds, FYI.
+If you want to see a more refined example, you can check my notes (in french) at [owlly-house](https://www.owlly-house.netlify.app/).

 Issues are welcome, including feedback !
 Don't hesitate to ask if you can't find a solution. 💫